 Number of internally displaced people hit new record in 2023: Report

-Conflicts in Sudan and Gaza drove millions from their homes in 2023.
+Number of internally displaced people hit record 75.9 million in 2023

+Report says 7.7 million displaced by disasters and 68.3 million by conflict and violence last year, with Sudan and Gaza wars pushing numbers to new heights.

 The number of internally displaced people (IDPs) around the globe hit a record 75.9 million in 2023, an NGO monitor has found.

 The Internal Displacement Monitoring Centre (IDMC) said in a report released on Tuesday that 7.7 million people were displaced by disasters and 68.3 million by conflict and violence.
-The wars in Sudan and Gaza helped push the numbers to the new record.
+The wars in Sudan and Gaza pushed the numbers to the new record.

 “Over the past two years, we’ve seen alarming new levels of people having to flee their homes due to conflict and violence, even in regions where the trend had been improving,” IDMC director Alexandra Bilak said.